grig001/mcv-c5-team8/week3/README.md

 ## Usage (Using the Notebook)

-You can try out the code by simply opening the notebook `week3.ipynb`.
+You can try out the code by simply opening the notebook `baseline_model.ipynb`.
 It contains all the necessary code cells that you need to run.
 Just execute them in order and follow the comments provided within the notebook.
 This provides a way to run the training, fine-tuning, and evaluation processes without needing to use the terminal commands directly.
-Be aware of the file paths in the beginning of the notebook - they might not be correct.
+Be aware of the file paths in the beginning of the notebook - they might not be correct or still like originally downloaded.

 ---